 Melissa and Doug have a great range of high quality floor puzzles which make great gifts for young children including, the world map floor puzzle, the USA floor puzzle, and the children of the world puzzle.

 So many gift choices here!
 Anything that can encourage the use of a language, or aid in the learning of new vocabulary.
 Word bingo and memory are favourites, and great for children of any age.
 Scrabble is a fun one for older children that can be used in any language.
 Most other board games can be purchased in various languages, so choosing one in the language they are learning is a great gift idea!

 You can check out our post on World games for kids which features games that you can prepare yourself!

 Flashcards may sound “boring” but there are so many fun and exciting games and activities to use flashcards these days and they can be great fun.
 Games like “snap” and “memory” are fun for young children and toddlers.
 Matching games are great too.
 They don’t have to just be used to read alone!
 Lil’Ollo have a great range of Bilingual Flashcards that come in a range of different languages or you can find plenty of different bilingual flashcards ONLINE.

 Why not give the gift of music!
 There are some great ways to use music to learn a language.
 Children tend to pick up vocabulary easier when it is put to a song.
 Listening to songs in foreign languages can have a significant impact in children’s language development.
 CD’s and Song books are a lovely gift for a child learning a language.
 Depending on your budget, even a musical instrument is a great gift idea that will last.

+We are always looking for new and fun gift ideas!
 Do you have any other gift ideas to add for bilingual kids or little language learners?
 Let us know.